 After stints at different organizations, Lynn went freelance.
 She lost 20 pounds, started sleeping better, switched to a healthier diet and saw her marriage improve.
 Lynn joins us to talk about what it takes to be a project manager, perfectionism and the tendency to put everyone else first—sometimes at the expense of your own health, happiness and relationships.

 Digital project management can be a lonely gig.
 But it doesn't have to be.
-Join us at Digital PM Camp Asheville.
+Join us at the 2019 Digital PM Summit.

 Welcome to The Bureau Briefing.
 Before we get started, I want to thank our sponsors.
 They are amazing.

 Thank you to MailChimp.
 If you need a marketing platform, MailChimp is so much more than just email.
 They help you with Facebook ads, with Google ads.
 You just gotta check them out.
 And the way that you can slice and dice the campaigns is beautiful.

 10,000 Feet.
 You know if you need insights into your projects and your people, 10,000 Feet is the resourcing tool that can help you with that.

 And also, GatherContent.
 Content is always the thing that drags every project down.
 But when you use GatherContent you can get a handle on it.